ExeVirus/Labyrinth/API.md

 }
 ---Where 1's are for path and 0's for walls.
 ```
+Note that my GenMaze function can only handle odd numbered sizes.
+I'm sure you'll notice that if you attempt different small custom sizes.
+*Feel free to fix it for me ;) and make a PR.*

-To see how maps are generated and cleaned up, use any of the styles as an example, the simplest being `styles/glass.lua`
+To see how maps are generated and cleaned up, use `styles/glass.lua` as an example, it is the simplest and has a lot of comments to explain the process